dawitel/yoshi-webscraper/Note.md

 - Could you move v2/send-email to v1/send? - solved
 - Could you delete the oldest data in final_data once we get more than 10 dataset in the folder
-- Isn't it better to make Rate limiting random?
+- Isn't it better to make Rate limiting random? - solved

 ## Questions